 Everyone on the Support team gets a day of the week where it’s their duty to monitor and handle the emails coming in – but you’ll also be assigned a Mentor who’d give you advice and support until you felt comfortable to start sending replies on your own.
 We try to make sure Support emails show off the friendly, informal nature of Three Rings, so if you can explain how the system works to your fellow volunteers, you’ve got the skills we need!

-To apply to join the Support team, email email@example.com and ask to speak with John.
+To apply to join the Support team, email firstname.lastname@example.org and ask for John.

 It helps if you’ve been a Three Rings Admin and know about some of the more powerful features in advance, but the main thing we’re looking for is the ability to write clearly, in the active voice, to make sure there’s an up-to-date guide to Three Rings.
 Volunteers on the Help Team will start out working to get the Help pages up to scratch, and after that will be keeping them up to date ahead of each of the four milestone releases each year.

-To become one of the Documentation Team, email firstname.lastname@example.org and ask to chat with JTA.
+To help out as one of the Documentation Team, email email@example.com and ask to chat with JTA.

 Why volunteer with Three Rings?